- Clinical Mental Health Counseling

-I currently am co-advisor for the Registered Student Organization, Theta Chi Sigma, for the CMHC Online program.
-I also serve on the Student Affairs Committee (SAC), the Admissions Committee, the Clinical Training Committee, and the Student Development Committee for the CMHC Online program.
-I am currently the ADP Manager for the Online CMHC Program.
+I currently am co-Chapter Faculty Advisor for Theta Chi Sigma, a chapter of Chi Sigma Iota, a National Honor Society for Counselors.
+I also serve on the Student Affairs Committee (SAC), the Clinical Training Committee, and the Student Development Committee for the CMHC Online program.
+I am currently the Student Development Plan Manager for the Online CMHC Program.

 - Education History

 Degree Institution Year Bachelor of Art Shippensburg University, Shippensburg, PA 2000 Master of Science Shippensburg University, Shippensburg, PA 2003 Doctorate of Education Argosy University, Sarasota, FL 2014